 This has been a year of unimaginable adversity.
-The effects of the pandemic have been profound for us all.
 COVID-19 vaccines will help us move closer to ending the pandemic; studies show COVID-19 vaccines work with your immune system so it will be ready to fight the virus if you are exposed.
 Understanding how COVID-19 vaccines work, being informed about the benefits of getting a COVID-19 vaccine, and knowing what to expect at your appointment can help you make an informed decision regarding the COVID-19 vaccination.

-CDC has issued public health recommendations for fully vaccinated people—a person is considered fully vaccinated two weeks after receiving the last required dose of vaccine.
-While the new guidance is a positive step, the vast majority of people need to be fully vaccinated before COVID-19 precautions can be lifted broadly.
-Until then, in public spaces, fully vaccinated people should continue to follow guidance to protect themselves and others, including wearing a well-fitted mask, physical distancing (at least 6 feet), avoiding crowds, avoiding poorly ventilated spaces, covering coughs and sneezes, washing hands often, and following any applicable workplace or school guidance.
+CDC has issued public health recommendations for fully vaccinated people—a person is considered fully vaccinated two weeks after receiving the last required dose of vaccine—if you are unvaccinated, you remain at risk of mild or severe illness of death or spreading the disease to others.
+It is important that you continue to follow CDC’s recommendations, including wearing a well-fitted mask, physical distancing, avoiding crowds, avoiding poorly ventilated spaces, covering coughs and sneezes, washing hands often, and get vaccinated.

 If stress gets in the way of your daily activities for several days in a row, call your local clinic to make a Behavioral Health appointment or call the Crisis Line, 24 hours a day, seven days a week, at (844) 870-1750.